nikhil-thampi/Copilot_Hack_session/README.md

 ## Introduction Section

 ### Exercise 1
-1. Generate documentation for the ***exercise1.cpp*** without using GitHub Copilot chat
+1. Generate documentation for the ***exercise1.jsx*** without using GitHub Copilot chat

 > [!Tip]
 > For this exercise, try to use GitHub Copilot code completion option.

 ### Exercise 2
-1. Select ***exercise2.cpp*** and use GitHub Copilot Chat to understand the logic of the program.
+1. Select ***exercise2.ts*** and use GitHub Copilot Chat to understand the logic of the program.
 Generate the documentation and a README markdown file for the program.
-2. Add atleast 2 additional features to the existing C++ program of exercise2.cpp using GitHub Copilot
-3. Plan the unit testing of the additional features using GitHub Copilot

-> [!Tip]
-> - Run the exercises on your IDE and if you encounter any compilation errors, ask GitHub Copilot to understand about the errors in terminal
-> - @terminal #terminalSelection fix or @terminal #terminalSelection explain
-> - You can also ask GitHub Copilot by expanding more on the prompt.
+2. Create a new feature where you can add a new power-up sprite to the game, which the caterpillar can collect to become invincible for 5 seconds.

 ### Exercise 3

 1. Translate the codebase you have created to C# (or Java), generate unit test cases for the code and corresponding documentation